An Investigation into the Relationship Between

 ======For a Simplified Overview of This Discussion, Kindly Refer to :- =====

 The potential relationship between Solar activity – incoming solar radiation in all of its various forms – and surface climate, has already been discussed (see: Interesting Articles: Solar Variability) and it does seem that there is some anecdotal evidence to support the concept.
 To develop the idea further we need to examine, in depth, the charts and records to assess whether any hard evidence exists of an identifiable climatic reaction associated with a recorded variation in solar induced geomagnetic activity.

-The weather phenomena previously discussed have been associated with the ‘European Heat Wave 2003’, plus the severe winters experienced in Europe between 2009 and 2012 and the relationship between those events and recorded solar activity.
+The particular weather phenomena under examination and discussion are associated with the ‘European Heat Wave 2003’, plus the severe winters experienced in Europe between 2009 and 2012 and the relationship between those events and recorded solar activity.